MosesDastmard/alphabetical_sorting/README.md

 ### Empirical and theorical running time of alphabetical sort
 In each iteration of recursive function that sorts the words, if at least one character is duplicated a new subproblem will be generated and recursive function calls itself.
 In the first step a problem of size n (number words to be sorted) have to be solved by recursive function and check wheather there exists at least one duplicated character to generate subpromlems.
 The following picture shows how the recursive function works. d is the maximum length of the words.
-So in the worst case where all words are the same, the summation of the size of subproblems is n, so the theorical running time is $O(nd)$.
+So in the worst case where all words are the same, the summation of the size of subproblems is n, so the theorical running time is O(nd).

 <img src="Tree.png">

-To analyze the empirical running time, we fixed words length and number of words respectively from left to right (for fixed $d$ and $n$) that yeilds to two linear plots.
-To test the running time with respect to $n$ and $d$ at the same time ($n = d$), we set them to be equal that its result is shown on the right most plot that follows a quaderatic line that demonstrate the time complexity of $O(nd)$
+To analyze the empirical running time, we fixed words length and number of words respectively from left to right (for fixed d and n) that yeilds to two linear plots.
+To test the running time with respect to n and d at the same time (n = d), we set them to be equal that its result is shown on the right most plot that follows a quaderatic line that demonstrate the time complexity of O(nd)

 ```python